microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * The `N` dimension of the matrix matches the length of vector `B`.
 * The element type of vector A and vector B must be the same.
 * The matrix output type must be `Thread` scope.
+* If the element type of vector A or B is a floating point type, `IsInputSigned` must be 1.

 ```llvm
 declare <[NUMo] x [TYo]> @dx.op.linAlgConvert.v[NUMo][TYo].v[NUMi][TYi](